tusktenon/exercism-javascript/README.md

 A simple introduction to `Date` objects.

+### Grade School

+There's a very nice, functional implementation of the `grade` method.
+It's a bit of a judgment call as to whether the `#students` field should be a simple object or a `Map`.

+I chose to store students as keys and grades as values, which makes the `add` method short and efficient, but the `roster` and `grade` methods slower and more involved.
+Most community solutions went with the opposite approach.

 ### Linked List
 A classic doubly linked list, suitable for use as a deque.
 I wrote several versions, with and without sentinel nodes.
 This exercise presents a perfect opportunity to use private fields and methods, which are relatively recent additions to the language.